 Founded in 2011, Royalty Exchange started after identifying the need for a centralized marketplace where royalty owners could monetize their royalties and investors seeking to purchase alternative assets could invest in them.
 Our mission is simply to provide a platform where all types of royalty assets, such as music, television and film or patents, intellectual property, and mineral rights, can be bought or sold in an effort to bring value to both the investor and seller.

-Sean has started several companies and spent the last several years developing SongVest.
-SongVest is the only marketplace that sells entertainment royalties as high end memorabilia, with auctions that have included the rights to songs recorded by Aerosmith, Bon Jovi, Carrie Underwood, Ringo Starr, Ozzy Osbourne, and The Monkees.
-Through this experience, he has identified an untapped market: selling royalties as income streams for new buyers.
+Sean has started several companies over the past few years one of which was SongVest.
+SongVest was the first marketplace to sell entertainment royalties as high end memorabilia, with auctions that included the rights to songs recorded by Aerosmith, Bon Jovi, Carrie Underwood, Ringo Starr, Ozzy Osbourne, and The Monkees.
+Through this experience, he identified an untapped market: selling royalties as income streams for new buyers.

 His previous experience spans working for one of the largest privately held software companies in the world selling to fortune 1000 companies, to starting the alliance organization in Latin America, to running global alliances and selling into public sector.